algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 You'll want to create a data collection to host your pickled model and your test data:

-- Login to your Algorithmia account and click your avatar which will show a dropdown of choices.
+- Log in to your Algorithmia account and click your avatar which will show a dropdown of choices.
 Click **"Manage Data"**

 - Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**